- Planning & Zoning

 Advice for project applicants

 - Begin early!
-Visit Waseca County Planning and Zoning office and fill out the appropriate application form as soon as possible.
+Visit Waseca County SWCD office and fill out the appropriate application form as soon as possible.

 - Before you purchase property for development, consider the existence of any wetlands and weight the environmental impact and financial cost of disturbing those areas against the project’s benefits.
 Be aware of state, federal and local regulations.